MerlinTHS/Kava/README.md

 # Kava ☕

-Kava is a kotlin library to reduce boilderplate code in the scope of validations.
+Kava is a kotlin library to reduce boilerplate code when dealing with validations and optional types.
-It provides a flat and easy-to-read DSL for working with optional types.
+It provides a flat and easy-to-read DSL.

 ## Installation

-Make sure Maven Central is set as a repository for your project.
+Make sure Maven Central is set as a repository.

 ```kotlin
 repositories {